kurtosis-tech/kurtosis/docs/docs/explanations/starlark-idempotent-runs.md

 Background
 ----------

-Did you notice those lines in the `kurtosis run` command output?
+When running the `kurtosis run` command, you may notice the following message get printed:
 ```console
 SKIPPED - This instruction has already been run in this enclave
 ```